-Why do system administrators matter?
+Why system administrators deserve special attention

 System administrators are employees responsible for the installation, maintenance, and configuration of an organization’s computer systems, networks, and servers.
-Working with both hardware and software, they have to follow strict cybersecurity policies to ensure the safety of a company’s sensitive data and the entire IT infrastructure.
+Working with both hardware and software, they have to follow strict cybersecurity policies to ensure the security of a company’s sensitive data and the entire IT infrastructure.

 - Access all files and data within the corporate network

 - Create and delete accounts, both regular and privileged

 - Download, upgrade, and remove software